g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <br>

-> Swift has encountered the type of controversies that would destroy most pop stars' careers and acclaim.
+> Swift has encountered the type of controversies [sic] that would destroy most pop stars' careers and acclaim.
 But at age 31, she has never been more awarded or acclaimed as a singer-songwriter...
 This [college] course proposes to deconstruct both the appeal and aversions to Taylor Swift through close readings of her music and public discourse as it relates to her own growth as an artist and a celebrity.

 <center>– <a class="noline" href="{{nyu}}">NYU</a></center>